stasprigodich/PhotosAttachment/README.md

 # PhotosAttachment
-Library has ability to take photos via camera, from camera roll, crop and zoom
+Library has the ability to take photos from the camera, from camera roll, edit photos, and then use them for their own purposes

 ## Camera